johnmchale/AspNetWebApiNet6WithAuth0/README.md

   }
 ```

 - To try out the authorization, you can use Postman.
 Firstly, we'll use Postman to obtain a token.
-You need deatils from auth0 to get the token
+You need details from auth0 to get the token
 - (i.e. client_id, client_secret, audience and grant_type).
 These can be obtained in auth0 using:

 <img width="1427" alt="image" src="https://user-images.githubusercontent.com/38525955/214669097-84ae707a-3ddb-4e37-989b-da12db6691ab.png">